-From its beginnings as a budget cruise operator in the 1990's, Thomson has progressively improved its product and become more mainstream in the cruise industry by improving its ships, amenities and service while also branching out to a wider range of itineraries.
+From its reemergence as a budget cruise operator in the 1990s, Thomson progressively improved its product and became more mainstream in the cruise industry by improving its ships, amenities and service while also branching out to a wider range of itineraries.
 The line also undertook a fleet-wide renovation project called Thomson Platinum Cruises that aimed to align the cruise experience with that of its better package holidays.

-In 2009, when Island Cruises was sold to Thomson's (as it was then known) parent comany, TUI Travel, another ship joined the fleet.
-The 1,504-passenger, 40,132-ton Island Escape (which was once Royal Caribbean's former Viking Serenade) attracts families and couples looking for Mediterranean and Canary Island fly-cruises.
+In 2009, when Island Cruises was sold to Thomson's (as it was then known) parent comany, TUI Travel, another ship joined the fleet, the 1,504-passenger, 40,132-ton Island Escape, which was once Royal Caribbean's former Viking Serenade.
+It was sold in late 2015.

-The 40,876-ton, 1,462-passenger Thomson Majesty was added in May 2012 as part of a ship swap that sent Thomson Destiny to the Cyprus-based Louis Cruise Lines.
+The 40,876-ton, 1,462-passenger Marella Majesty was added in May 2012 as part of a ship swap that sent Thomson Destiny to Celestyal Cruises.